Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Introduction

 It is known that solving deterministic kinetic equations are time expensive due to its high-dimensional nature in the phase space.
 When one considers random uncertainties, which are usually described by kinetic equations with random parameters in collision kernels, scattering coefficients, initial or boundary data, forcing or source terms \cite{dimarco2019multi, DPZ-Review, HJS-Boltz, LL-LB, LL-BP, LJ-UQ, SHJ17}, the computational dimension becomes much higher thus it becomes computationally daunting.
 Take the Boltzmann equation with multi-dimensional uncertain variables as an example, although one can use the standard stochastic collocation method, often used to deal with high-dimensional parametric PDEs \cite{multilevel,GWZ14,Webster, XH05}, it is not desirable to numerically solve the Boltzmann equation repeatedly, especially given the fact that the nonlinear, non-local collision operator in an integral form is so complicated.

-Often there exist some approximated or less complex low-fidelity models, which contain simplified physics or are calculated on a coarser physical mesh thus have cheaper computational costs.
+Often there exist some approximated or less complex low-fidelity models, which contain simplified physics or are calculated on a coarser mesh in the physical space thus have cheaper computational costs.
 Although their accuracy may not be high, the low-fidelity models are designed in such a way that they can capture certain important features of the underlying problem and produce reliable predictions.
 In the fluid regime, we are naturally motivated to choose the corresponding hydrodynamic limit equations of the considered kinetic equation as its low-fidelity model.

 In \cite{LZ19}, the authors adapt the bi-fidelity method developed in \cite{NGX14, ZNX14} to efficiently compute high-fidelity solutions of the Boltzmann equation with multi-dimensional random parameters and multiple scales.
-They take advantage of the multiscale nature of kinetic problem and choose the low-fidelity model as the compressible Euler system and show that by using only $O(1)$ runs of the high-fidelity asymptotic-preserving solver for the Boltzmann equation, the bi-fidelity approximation can capture well the macroscopic quantities of the solution to the Boltzmann equation in the multi-dimensional random space.
+They take advantage of the multiscale nature of kinetic problem and choose the low-fidelity model as the compressible Euler system and show that by using only $O(1)$ runs of the high-fidelity asymptotic-preserving solver for the Boltzmann equation, the bi-fidelity approximation can capture well the macroscopic quantities of the solution to the Boltzmann equation in the multi-dimensional random space. { Numerous numerical experiments were shown in \cite{LZ19} to prove the accuracy and efficiency of the proposed bi-fidelity method. }

 The authors of \cite{LZ19} conduct the accuracy and convergence analysis by splitting the error between the high- and bi-fidelity solutions into two parts, namely the projection and the remainder.
 By incorporating one's knowledge of regularity of the high-fidelity solution in the random space \cite{DJL,LJ-UQ}, based on the best-$N$ approximation theory and \cite{Cohen15} which provides an upper bound for the Kolmogorov $N$-width, \cite{LZ19} shows that the numerical error between the high- and bi-fidelity solutions decays algebraically with respect to the number of high-fidelity runs $N$.
 The convergence rate is independent of the dimension of the random space and regularity of the initial data.
 However, it is known that the multi-fidelity estimate error bounds are rarely sharp.
 Indeed, as the authors acknowledge in \cite[Remark 4.3]{LZ19}, their error bound derived may not be sharp, since they adopt the theoretical framework developed in \cite{NGX14} which treats general high- and low-fidelity solutions as vector data instead of including information on specific models or PDEs.